vt-tlos-pathways/pathways-docs/overview.md

 >
 > Also called "Finalizing" in the tool, completing means that you have already graded your assignment and that you are ready to confirm the distribution of student scores across the three Pathways assessment levels

 There are two meters that show your progress through the Pathways assessment process.
-The first indicates how many of the outcomes in your course have at least one assignment applied :two:.
+The first indicates how many of the outcomes in your course have an assignment applied :two:.
 The second indicates how many configured outcomes have been completed and are ready for final reporting :three:.
 Both buttons by the meters will take you to the same dashboard page.

 When all assignments have been configured and completed, the **Review Outcomes & Submit** button :four: will take you to the final step of the Pathways assessment process: submitting your report.